TACC-Cloud/agave-cli/README.md

 The following dependencies are required to use the Agave API cli tools.

-	* bash
+	* bash 4.2.50+
-	* curl
+	* curl 7.19.7+
+	* python 2.7.9+

+Optional dependencies

+	* jq 1.4+ (for faster JSON parsing)

-Just clone the repository from Bitbucket and add the bin directory to your classpath and you're ready to go.
+Clone the repository from Bitbucket and add the bin directory to your PATH and you're ready to go.

 	git clone https://bitbucket.org/taccaci/foundation-cli.git agave-cli
 	export PATH=$PATH:`pwd`/agave-cli/bin

 ## Getting started